MetaSys-LISBP/IsoQ/README.md

 Additional information can be found in the following [publication](https://doi.org/SUBMITTED):

-Simultaneous measurement of absolute metabolite concentration and isotope incorporation by mass spectrometry,

-by Maud Heuillet, Pierre Millard, Madi Cissé, Matthieu Guionnet, Laetitia Linares, Fabien Létisse, Laurent Le Cam, Jean-Charles Portais and Floriant Bellvert.
+*Simultaneous measurement of absolute metabolite concentration and isotope incorporation by mass spectrometry*, by Maud Heuillet, Pierre Millard, Madi Cissé, Matthieu Guionnet, Laetitia Linares, Fabien Létisse, Laurent Le Cam, Jean-Charles Portais and Floriant Bellvert.

 The code is open-source, and available under a GPLv3 license.